-Author, Colson Whitehead, makes history by earning a second Pulitzer Prize for fiction
+Author Colson Whitehead makes history by earning a second Pulitzer Prize for fiction

 Latest Weather Blog

-Author, Colson Whitehead, makes history by earning a second Pulitzer Prize for fiction
+Author Colson Whitehead makes history by earning a second Pulitzer Prize for fiction

-As one of only four authors to win the Pulitzer Prize for fiction twice, Colson Whitehead, has made history.
+As one of only four authors to win the Pulitzer Prize for fiction twice, Colson Whitehead has made history.

 According to the BBC, the 50-year-old author is the voice behind The Nickel Boys, which chronicles the real-life tales of young black boys who were subject to extreme abuse while attending a reform school in Florida.